Czech Republic

 Draft of new legislation reducing administrative burden of employers

-Impact date: 1 January 2026 (expected) A proposed legislation aims to consolidate fragmented reports that employers are currently obliged to submit to various state administration authorities (social security administration, Ministry of Labour and Social Affairs, Czech Statistical Office, Labour Office and financial authorities) into a single report called the “Unified Monthly Employer Report (JMHZ)”.
+Impact date: Pilot phase (1 July 2025 – 31 March 2026), Effective date of the Act on Unified Monthly Employers (1 January 2026), Launch of the JMHZ (1 April 2026) Proposed legislation aims to consolidate fragmented reports that employers are currently obliged to submit to various state administration authorities (social security administration, Ministry of Labour and Social Affairs, Czech Statistical Office, Labour Office and financial authorities) into a single report called the “Unified Monthly Employer Report” (“JMHZ”).
+This will significantly reduce administrative burdens for employers.

-The JMHZ is to be submitted electronically and directed to only one authority, with the submission deadline set on the 20th day of the calendar month following the month to which the data relate.
-Within the JMHZ system, both employers and their employees will be registered, along with their specific employment relationships identified.
-The new legislation should significantly reduce administrative burden of employers.
+Employers will be required to submit this report once a month, within the period from the 1st to no later than the 20th day of the calendar month immediately following the reporting period.
+Within the JMHZ system, employers and their employees will be registered, along with their specific employment relationships identified.

 New Act on entry and residence of foreigners